isomerpages/nparks-biodiversity/_festival-programmes/Festival Booths.md

 </div>
 </td>
 <td rowspan="1" colspan="1">
-<p><strong><a href="https://entomologysingapore.wordpress.com/" rel="noopener noreferrer nofollow" target="_blank">Entomological Network of Singapore</a>. </strong>Insects
+<p><strong><a href="https://entomologysingapore.wordpress.com/" rel="noopener noreferrer nofollow" target="_blank">Entomological Network of Singapore</a>. </strong>Misunderstood
-perform a vital role in Singapore’s biodiversity, yet they are shunned.
+Insects: Insects perform a vital role in Singapore’s biodiversity, yet they are shunned.
 Here at ENSING (Entomological Society Singapore) we hope to showcase some of our insect variety and ways of life, and the threats they face.</p>
+<p>- Insect specimens pinned for documentation by our members</p>
+<p>- Guided walks to Punggol Waterway Point for booth participants</p>
+<p>- Posters of research projects conducted by our members</p>
 </td>
 </tr>
 <tr>